jubril-adeyi/terraform-mini-project/README.md

 #### The directories ; modules/ec2 , modules/aws-lb and modules/route53 contain the scripts to create the EC2 instances, Application load Balancer and the Route53 servcice.
 #### <b>These modules contain variables.tf and ouput.tf files that contains the neccesary variables and output values required by the module scripts </b>

-* Proceed to run the terraform scripts: Usign the the commands below on the terminal
+* Proceed to run the terraform scripts: Using the the commands below on the terminal
 * Initialize terraform to install neccesary providers
 ```bash
 terraform init
  ```
-* Terraform plan Lays out the events that wil be initiated with the terraform scripts
+* Terraform plan displays the events that wil be initiated with the terraform scripts
 *
 ```bash
 terraform plan